-We have audited the accompanying consolidated balance sheet of CardioGenics Holdings Inc. (a development stage company) as of October 31, 2010, and the related consolidated statements of operations, changes in equity (deficiency) and cash flows for the year then ended and for the period from November 20, 1997 (date of inception) to October 31, 2010.
+We have audited the accompanying consolidated balance sheets of CardioGenics Holdings Inc. (a development stage company) and Subsidiaries as of October 31, 2011 and 2010, and the related consolidated statements of operations, stockholders' equity (deficiency) and cash flows for the years then ended and for the period from November 20, 1997 (date of inception) to October 31, 2011.
 These consolidated financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements based on our audit.
-The financial statements of CardioGenics, Inc. for the period from November 20, 1997 to October 31, 2008 were audited by other auditors whose report dated July 29, 2009 expressed an unqualified opinion on those statements with an explanatory paragraph relating to the Company's ability to continue as a going concern.
-Our opinion on the consolidated statements of operations, changes in equity (deficiency) and cash flows for the period from November 20, 1997 (date of inception) to October 31, 2010, insofar as it relates to amounts for prior periods through October 31, 2008, is based solely on the report of the other auditors.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
+The financial statements of CardioGenics, Inc. for the period from November 20, 1997 to October 31, 2008 were audited by other auditors whose report dated July 29, 2009 expressed an unqualified opinion on those statements with explanatory paragraphs relating to the Company's ability to continue as a going concern.
+Our opinion on the consolidated statements of operations, stockholders equity (deficiency) and cash flows for the period from November 20, 1997 (date of inception) to October 31, 2011, insofar as it relates to amounts for prior periods through October 31, 2008, is based solely on the report of the other auditors.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of CardioGenics Holdings, Inc. as of October 31, 2010, and their results of operations and cash flows for the year then ended, and for the period from November 20, 1997 (date of inception) to October 31, 2010, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of CardioGenics Holdings, Inc. and Subsidiaries as of October 31, 2011 and 2010, and their results of operations and cash flows for the years then ended, and for the period from November 20, 1997 (date of inception) to October 31, 2011, in conformity with accounting principles generally accepted in the United States of America.

 The consolidated financial statements referred to above have been prepared assuming that the Company will continue as a going concern.
-As further discussed in Note 3 to the consolidated financial statements, the Company's operations have generated recurring losses and negative cash flows from operating activities.
+As further discussed in Note 2 to the consolidated financial statements, the Company's operations have generated recurring losses and negative cash flows from operating activities.
 Such matters raise substantial doubt about the Company's ability to continue as a going concern.
-Management's plans concerning these matters are also described in Note 3.
+Management's plans concerning these matters are also described in Note 2.
 The accompanying consolidated financial statements do not include any adjustments that might result from the outcome of these uncertainties.

 /s/ J.H.
-Cohn LLP Roseland, New Jersey January 31, 2011
+Cohn LLP Roseland, New Jersey January XX, 2012